mjjackey/mjjackey/README.md

 - 👋 Hi, I’m Jackey, a medical device software engineer.
-Previously, I contributed to the successful development of the world's first active capsule endoscope.
+Previously, I contributed to developing the world's first active capsule endoscope successfully.
 - 👀 I’m highly interested in mathematics and psychology.
 For coding, I mainly use C++ and Python.
-I'm also interested in efficient deep learning and machine learning/deep learning systems.
+I'm also interested in  machine learning/deep learning systems(AI Systems) and efficient deep learning.
 - 🌱 I’m currently learning efficient deep learning and how to start developing an open-source ML or DL library.
 - 💞️ I’m looking to collaborate on developing an open-source ML or DL library.
 - 📫 How to reach me: mjjackey1208@gmail.com